sagemath/sagewiki_to_gh-2022-10-10/days4schedule.md

  * William's Office: PDL C423, all hours  (very very low occupancy)
  * SAGE Lab: [http://www.washington.edu/home/maps/northcentral.html?SIG SIG] (Sieg Hall) 312, all building hours (UW people have keys to room door, but our key card access is inactive)

-Unless otherwise stated, the daytime (talks and sprints before dinner) sessions will take place in MEB 328, and late-night coding sprints will take place in one of the above Padelford locations and the SAGE Lab, provided we have at least one person in Sieg after it closes.
+Unless otherwise stated, everything 7am - 10pm will take place in MEB 328.
+Later-night coding sprints will take place in one of the above Padelford locations or the SAGE Lab (provided we have at least one person in Sieg after it closes).

 == Tuesday, June 12 ==